NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Mummy Pharaoh.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike (Special)]]"
     desc: "`pf2:r`  The mummy pharaoh can use Reactive Strike when a creature within its reach uses a concentrate action, in addition to its normal trigger.
-It can disrupt triggering concentrate actions, and it disrupts actions on any hit, not just a critical hit.\n"
+It can disrupt triggering concentrate actions, and it disrupts actions on any hit, not just a critical hit.\n\n* * *\n"

   - name: "Rejuvenation"
     desc: " (divine) When a mummy pharaoh is destroyed, necromantic energies rebuild its body in its tomb over 1d10 days.
 If the body is destroyed during that time, the process starts anew.
 A reforming mummy pharaoh is destroyed permanently if their tomb is consecrated."

   - name: "Sacred Wrappings"
-    desc: " (divine) When a creature deals physical damage to the pharaoh or triggers one of the pharaoh's weaknesses, it must succeed at a DC 28 Will check save or become [[Conditions/Doomed 1|Doomed 1]].\nRegardless of the results of the save, the creature is then immune to that mummy's sacred wrappings for 24 hours."
+    desc: " (divine) When a creature deals physical damage to the pharaoh or triggers one of the pharaoh's weaknesses, it must succeed at a DC 28 Will check save or become [[Conditions/Doomed 1|Doomed 1]].\n\nRegardless of the results of the save, the creature is then immune to that mummy's sacred wrappings for 24 hours."

   - name: "Undead Mastery"
-    desc: " (aura,divine) 100 feet.\nCommanded or allied undead in the aura that have a lower level than the mummy pharaoh gain a +1 circumstance bonus to attack rolls, damage rolls, AC, saves, and skill checks.\n[[Bestiary Effects/Effect_ Undead Mastery|Effect: Undead Mastery]]"
+    desc: " (aura,divine) 100 feet.\n\nCommanded or allied undead in the aura that have a lower level than the mummy pharaoh gain a +1 circumstance bonus to attack rolls, damage rolls, AC, saves, and skill checks.\n\n[[Bestiary Effects/Effect_ Undead Mastery|Effect: Undead Mastery]]"

 attacks:
   - name: ""